Body Sculpting Perth

 Liposuction

-- They’re at a healthy weight but still have annoying fatty areas that won’t go away with diet and exercise.
+- Are at or near a healthy weight but have localised fat deposits that have not responded to diet and exercise.

 What type of liposuction procedures do you recommend?

-- Suction-assisted liposuction: This method uses vacuum suction to get rid of fat.
+- Suction-assisted liposuction: This method uses vacuum suction to remove targeted fat deposits through a cannula.

 How to prepare for liposuction?